-To understand the ramifications of staying up that little bit longer, take a look at what happens to your body with each progressive hour of sleep lost.
+To understand the ill effects of staying up that little bit longer, take a look at what happens to your body with each hour of sleep lost.

 This kind of sleep deprivation is fairly common in some professions and even among single parents or working parents who are also primary caregivers for their family.

 Sleep deprivation causes a decline in vigilant attention.
 Your responses slow down, you tend to make errors, and you take longer to do tasks.2

 According to one study, subjects who had gone 17 to 19 hours without any sleep showed performance on tests quite like those with blood alcohol levels of 0.05%.
 These sleep-deprived individuals responded as much as 50% slower on some tests.
 Their accuracy of responses also took a hit and was significantly worse than what is associated with people with blood alcohol content (BAC) of 0.05%.
 As the hours without sleep increased, the performance was closer to those with BAC of 0.1%.3